Lenovo doing Legion Go giveaway at Game Awards, Canadians not eligible

 Unfortunately for Canadians, Lenovo is only opening the contest to U.S. residents.

 During the 2022 Game Awards, Valve gave away one Steam Deck handheld every minute.
 Unlike Lenovo’s contest, Canadians were eligible to enter and win a Steam Deck.
+At this year’s The Game Awards, over 100 Steam Deck OLED handhelds will be given away (Canadians once again qualify).